 Ethiopia (Addis Ababa)

 Spanning the entire width of Africa – nearly 8,000 kilometres from Dakar to Djibouti – the Great Green Wall is planned to defend land from the Sahara Desert.
 When completed, the Wall will be the largest living structure on earth, three times the size of the Great Barrier Reef — a new world wonder.

 Temperatures in the Sahel and the Sahara regions are rising faster than anywhere else and its populations are some of the poorest in the world.
 In 2018 a study found that the Sahara, the biggest desert in the world after Antarctica and the Arctic, had increased in size by 10% over the last century.
 Human pressure on fragile ecosystems, alongside the effects of climate change, has led to poor soil quality, lower crop production and less grazing for livestock.
 Many people, especially the young, have left to find jobs elsewhere through migration to Europe or South America.

 Through the African Union, more than 20 African countries are involved in the Great Green Wall.
 During the COP21 Paris talks in December 2015, world leaders and heads of international agencies pledged US$4 billion over five years to step up the initiative.
-Over the next ten years the project aims to reclaim 50 million hectares of land and sequester 250 million tonnes of carbon and create 10 million jobs in rural areas.
+By 2030, the Wall aims to restore 100 million hectares of currently degraded land, sequester 250 million tonnes of carbon and create 10 million jobs in rural areas.
 These resources and crop production will help to feed the millions of people that go hungry in the region each day.

 Dr Nkosazana Dlamini Zuma, African Union Commission (AUC) Chairperson H.E